 Use: Hunting badgers and burrow animals.

-The name Dachshund has a German origin and refers to “Dachs” which means badger and “Hund” which means dog.
+Dachshund’s name has a German origin and refers to “Dachs,” which means badger, and “Hund,” which means dog.
 In short, it can be referred to as a badger dog.
-They have long ears with a long body and short legs which makes them an ideal breed for hunting burrow-dwelling animals.
+They have long ears with a long body and short legs, making them an ideal breed for hunting burrow-dwelling animals.
 They are excellent watchdogs and have a huge heart.
 They also vary from short to long-haired breeds.

 #22 Manchester Terrier